Pet Insurance Claims Process

 Claim denial reasons

-Pet insurance claims get denied for several common reasons, including pre-existing conditions, treatments not covered by your policy or missing documentation.
-Your denial letter should explain the specific reason and reference the policy section that applies.
-Some denials result from simple documentation issues that you can easily fix and resubmit.
+Pet insurance claims get denied for pre-existing conditions, treatments excluded from your policy or missing documentation.
+Your denial letter explains the specific reason and references the applicable policy section.
+Some denials stem from documentation problems you can fix and resubmit.

 3. 3